uc-python/python-for-web-scraping/02-simple-scraper/md_slides/intro.md

 # Goals

-1. Students will successfully pull a table from Wikipedia into a Pandas DataFrame.
+1. Students will successfully pull a balance sheet from the Kroger 10k into a Pandas DataFrame.

 2. Students will be able to explain the path by which the data was extracted and loaded into Python.